JackyLee2002/day8-react-starter/ORID.md

 R: Fascinating

 I: Never having used Flyway before, we manage database state and schemas manually, making it difficult to maintain stable schemas across different microservices and different environment, including Production.

-D: I plan to become more familiar with Spring Data JPA and its advanced features, including some I rarely use, like custom repository implementations to generate SQL using code and auditing.
-This will help me expand my knowledge of the framework and support a larger variety of use cases while making sure that correct usage of Spring Data JPA with sufficient and comprehensive testing.
+D: However, since OOCL has its own practice for upsert database schemas and data.
+Such practice can not be used easily in our case.
+However, being able to properly maintain databases with a large team is useful in a lot of cases and I will also adopt Flyway in my own personal projects to ensure database schema and data integrity.